ihmeuw/vivarium/docs/source/tutorials/boids.rst

 Building a population
 ---------------------

-In many ways, this is a bad place to start.
-The population component is one of the more complicated components in a simulation as it typically is responsible for bootstrapping some of the more interesting features in Vivarium.
-What we'll do is start with a simple population and revisit this component as we wish to add more complexity.
+Create a file called ``population.py`` with the following content:

 .. literalinclude:: ../../../src/vivarium/examples/boids/population.py
    :caption: **File**: :file:`~/code/vivarium_examples/boids/population.py`
+   :linenos:

-Here we're defining a component that generates a population of 1000 boids.
+Here we're defining a component that generates a population of boids.
 Those boids are then randomly chosen to be either red or blue.

 Let's examine what's going on in detail, as you'll see many of the same